Minyall/trump_tweet_classifier/README.md

-# trump_tweet_classifier
+# Building a Trump Tweet Classifier with Keras
-A small project that uses a Neural Network to predict when a tweet was written by Donald Trump, and when it was written by his staff,
+A small project written in Python that uses a Neural Network to predict when a tweet was written by Donald Trump, and when it was written by his staff.

+The project uses [Keras](https://keras.io) for model building and is a nice simple introduction to building, evaluating, and using Neural Networks for binary classification of text.